alanlivio/alanlivio.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Alan L. V. Guedes
+title: Alan Livio Vasconcelos Guedes

 # Username (this should match the folder name and the name on publications)
 authors:
-- "A. Guedes"
+- "A.L.V.
+Guedes"

 # Role/position
 role: Lecturer, University of Reading